embedded-dev-research/OVMobileBench/docs/internal_experimental_documentation/OVMobileBench_User_Documentation.md

 30. [Changelog & Next Steps](#changelog--next-steps)

-## What is OVBench?
+## What is OVMobileBench?

-**OVBench** is a Python project that automates the full pipeline for measuring inference performance of neural networks using OpenVINO’s `benchmark_app` on **mobile devices**.
+**OVMobileBench** is a Python project that automates the full pipeline for measuring inference performance of neural networks using OpenVINO’s `benchmark_app` on **mobile devices**.
 It takes you from building the runtime and sample on your host machine, to **packaging** binaries + libraries + models, **deploying** to devices (ADB/SSH), **running** a test matrix, **parsing** metrics, and **reporting** results with rich metadata for traceability.